escapin/givenClauseLoop/README.md

 # Description:

-A theorem prover, based on the "Given Clause Loop" methodology, allowing to assert whether a set of clauses in the First Order Logic is *satisfiable* or not.
+A theorem prover, based on the "Given Clause Loop" methodology, allowing one to assert whether a set of clauses in the First Order Logic is *satisfiable* or not.
 It accepts clauses in _Conjunctive Normal Form_ (CNF) based on the CNF fragment without equality of the TPTP syntax.